xcat2/confluent-docs/docs/rhinstallib.md

 ### Net config fixup postscript

 InfiniBand network configuration does not work as expected out of the box.
-If not installing OFED, the following is an example of a postscript that can be added to correct that behavior:
+If not installing Mellanox OFED, the following is an example of a postscript that can be added to correct that behavior:

     # cat /install/postscripts/fixipoib